nitinkc1/Predict_CO2_Emissions_in_Rwanda/README.md

 - yi is the actual value for the ith observation.
 - ŷi is the predicted value for the ith observation.
-- N is the number of observations.
+- n is the number of observations.

 ## Insights